katttttrena/TSWDportfolio/README.md

 After graduation, I plan to pursue a career as a data analyst or data scientist, where I can apply my skills to solve real-world problems and help organizations make informed, data-driven decisions.

 # Portfolio
-Data visualization #1
+Data Viz Examples
 Critique by Design
+Final Project I
+Final Project II
-Final Project
+Final Project III

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.